February 23, 2026

 How to Set It Up in Cumbersome

-- Create an OpenRouter account at openrouter.ai.
+- Create an OpenRouter account at openrouter.ai (opens in new tab).

 - Purchase credits or start with their free tier.